hosking/persistence/proposals/simple-transactions/MVP.md

   - the 4th operand is the `size` of the copy
   - traps if `array` is null
   - traps if `dest_offset + size > len(array)` or `src_offset + size > len($e)`
+  - adds at least the written fields to the transaction's write set

 * `tarray.init_data <typeidx> <dataidx>` copies a sequence of values from a data segment to an array
   - `tarray.init_data $t $d : [(tref write null $t) i32 i32 i32] -> []`